waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - LADDER / DOOR / CAVE: Triggers warp.
 Verified.
 - PC: Face to use.
 Verified.
 - WATER: Impassable without HM.
 Verified in Dark Cave.
 - FLOOR_UP_WALL: Collision type for walls that look like they are "above" the floor.
 Impassable.
+Verified in Sprout Tower.
 - ROCK: Impassable object.
 Verified in Dark Cave.
 - INCENSE_BURNER: Impassable decorative object.
 Verified in VioletKylesHouse.
 - BOOKSHELF: Impassable object; can be interacted with to read titles.
 Verified in VioletKylesHouse.
 - RADIO: Impassable object; can be interacted with to listen to broadcasts.
 Verified in VioletKylesHouse.

-## Strategic Plan: Defeat Falkner (Violet City)
+## Primary Goal Strategy: Defeat Falkner (Violet City)
-- **HOW:**
+- **Team Composition:**
-  1. Train Calcifer to Lv10 (Ember) and Rocky/Gneiss in Sprout Tower.
-  2. Use Ember to sweep Sprout Tower (Flash HM).
+  - Calcifer (Cyndaquil): Target Lv10 for Ember to handle Sprout Tower and potentially Falkner's Pidgey.
+  - ROCKY (Onix) & GNEISS (Geodude): Primary counters for Falkner's Flying-type Pokémon.
+Normal-type moves like Tackle are "Not very effective" against them.
+- **Plan:**
+  1. Complete Sprout Tower to obtain HM05 Flash and train the team.
+  2. Ensure Rocky and Gneiss are healthy for the Gym battle.
-  3. Use Rock-types (Geodude/Onix) to counter Falkner's Flying moves.
+  3. Use Rock-types to soak up Normal/Flying hits and chip away at Falkner's team.

 ## Completed Areas
 - **Route 30:** Defeated Joey, Mikey, Don.
 Path to Route 31 is clear.